humanmade/altis-documentation/other-docs/welcome.md

 What this means for you:

-- Comes with batteries-included modules for things like authentication content modeling, search, and performance – all replaceable or extensible as needed.
+- Comes with batteries-included modules for things like authentication, content modeling, search, and performance – all replaceable or extensible as needed.
 - Provides a consistent development experience with unified tooling, environments, and documentation to keep teams productive and aligned.